micahjon/micahjon.github.io/_posts/2013-02-15-how-to-deselect-radio-buttons-on-web-forms.md

 published: true
 title: How to Deselect Radio Buttons on Web Forms
 date: 2013-02-18T18:53:00.000Z
-description: A quick in-browser fix so you don\'t loose your progress
+description: A quick in-browser fix so you don't loose your progress
 ---
 Today I filled out yet another poorly built online survey.
 This penultimate page asked for my academic major: